dementive/Victoria3Tools/README.md

 - Textures = purple
 - Gui Defaults = green
 - Sound/Animations = orange
-- Hovering over texture paths will show a popup that allows you to open it in it's default program.
+- Hovering over texture paths will show a popup to open it.
+- Goto definition for types and templates.

 ![Gui Screenshot](/images/gui.png)